rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 the number of candidates.
 Hence, while it may cost a bit to attend the conference, it has a clear payoff.
 That's in stark contrast to the MLA meeting, in which the odds of landing a job seem surprisingly slim.

+1. Economies of scale.
+One of the side effects of the growth of the Interweb and e-commerce has been the appearance of high-volume used book sellers [Not used booksellers], like Better World Books and Thrift Books.
+These booksellers [correct this time] have a high enough volume that they don't need to make much on each book.
+BWB, in particular, has an interesting model: They get large numbers of discarded books from libraries [including Drake library], promising some return on the sales of those books.
+[I'll admit that I'd prefer we sell books in the store or at the sale, since we make much more that way.
+But we always have a ton [literally] left after thesale.]
+BWB seems to have a continual sale of books they've had too long, with $1.50 off each if you buy six or more.
+Since they have a lot of cool books that are 2.99, including free shipping, you can get six used books for $9.00.
+[I'm pretty sure that the libraries get nothing.]
+Of course, this means that they pay little attention to the details of any one book.
+Shows up when I try to order special editions.
+Also Amazon pricing bots.

 1. Naming the open curriculum.
 See naming -open-curriculum-2020-01-xx.md